-Route 66 is an old 4,000 km rural highway which pretty much connects Chicago to Los Angeles via small (and now forgotten) American towns.
-Parts of it actually merge into today’s modern highway system and some parts are left untouched.
+Route 66 is an old 4,000 km rural highway that pretty much connects Chicago to Los Angeles via small (and now forgotten) American towns.
+Parts of it merge into today’s modern highway system and some parts are left untouched.
 It’s those stretches that most people picture in their minds when they think about Route 66, ‘America’s main street’.

 We drove on HWY 64 out of Grand Canyon towards Interstate 40 and got off at exit 121 heading towards Seligman.
 Right when you exit, you get the feeling of driving on that iconic stretch of road and Seligman makes for an interesting stop.
 It pretty much lives off the notoriety of Route 66 which is so famous in popular culture.